Forge4Flow/Fore4Flow.github.io/_posts/2023-08-07-introducing-forge4flow.md

 author_staff_member: boiseitguru
 ---

-With the release Forge4Flow-Core v.0.0.2, and the documentation being about 80-90% complete.
+With the release of Forge4Flow-Core v.0.0.2, and the documentation being about 80-90% complete.
 I though it was time to introduce the Flow ecosystem to **Forge4Flow** a suite of open source tools _forge_ secure DApps with great user experiences on the Flow Blockchain.

 Let's face it building a basic DApp isn't the most dificult thing to develop... but building a secure DApp that delivers a great user experience is a mounumental task!!
 Building a DApp on Flow thankfully is much simplier thanks to the Resource Oriented Programming of Cadence, and the "user first" mentally that comes with that, but current tools still limit our ability to easily create great user experiences while maintaining security best practices.